H. C. Ørsteds Vej: History

 In 1860, Det Danske Gaskompagni ("The Danish Gas Company") opened Frederiksberg's first gasworks at the street.
 It closed in 1890 when the new Frederiksberg Gasworks opened at Flintholm a few kilometres outside the expanding town centre.

 In 1873, M.I.
 Ballins Sønner (from 1918 Ballin & Hertz), a tannery and manufacturer of leather goods, built a factory at No. 48–50.
 The company moved to Valby in 1924 and its buildings on H. C. Ørsteds Vej were later demolished.

 The railway crossing disappeared in the 1930s with the opening of the Boulevard Line in the 1930s.

 Notable buildings and residents

 The building on the corner of H. C. Ørsteds Vej and Kastanievej is the one for which Johannes Jørgensen's periodical Taarnet ("The Tower") was named.
 He lived on the top floor between 1891 and 1893.

 The four-storey Functionalist property at No. 54 is from 1934 and was designed by Edvard Thomsen for his father.
-It contains a post office on the ground floor and apartments on the upper floors.
+It contained a post office on the ground floor and apartments on the upper floors.

 Handskemagerforeningens Stiftelse (No. 60–62) was built for the Glovemakers' Association in 1880 to design by Alfred Råvad and August Johansen.

 Åhusene ("The River Houses") at the corner with Åboulevard were designed by Ulrik Plesner and are from 1936 - 1938.